-Pudding stone (Conglomerate Jasper) is a common sedimentary rock which is mixed Jasper and Quartz.
+Pudding Stone is a common sedimentary rock that is Jasper and Quartz.

-Pudding stone prevents tissue deterioration of internal organs and muscles, strengthens the immune system and promotes body balance and smoothens any pain or disorder.
+It strengthens the immune system, and promotes body balance, smooths any pain or disorder.